JonasStjerne/personalized-weather-displayer/README.md

 waterTemperature: number
 windSpeed: number
 weatherState: "sunny" | "partCloudy" | "rainy" | "snowy" | "lightning"
-currentDate: Date (format D/M ex.
+currentDate: Date (format Day/Month ex.
 12/3)
 ```

-The data points with type of number can hold a min and or max condition for the number and the data point with type of string can hold the condition of being equal to a string.
+The data points with type of number can hold a min and or max condition for the number and the data point with type of string/date will be checked if equal to the set value.

 Example: